sholtomaud/phd/Literature Review/litrev.md

 The potential benefits need to be placed within both financial and environmental risk contexts.
 The current economic context^[Recent market conditions of low oil prices and market failures in China have, for example, raised doubts over future CSG expansions and greenfields projects [@mchugh_lower_2015].
 The CSG yearly reports all note the sensitivity of cash flows to global oil prices: "significant fall in oil price, if sustained at current levels, will result in lower growth in cash flow and earnings than previously expected" [@origin_energy_full_2015], "Sales revenue fell 19% on the corresponding quarter, affected by the lower realised oil price" [@santos_second_2015], "Revenue and other operating income decreased 19% to $2 557 million, reflecting significantly lower commodity prices, especially oil and liquids"[@bg-group_second_2015].] has created financial pressure to reduce costs associated with environmental risk compliance frameworks.
 As Brockett notes, industry has on-going calls for regulatory reforms to remove unnecessary costs whilst maintaining robust environmental protection and other obligations [@brockett_streamline_2014].

 There are then, many different views on the risk posed by CSG.
-Environmental, hydrogeological, financial, economic and social risks make the topic of CSG regulation socially and ergonomically contested [@hunter_regulation_2011].
+Environmental, hydrogeological, financial, economic and social risks make the topic of CSG regulation contested [@hunter_regulation_2011].
 In this context this review does not seek to express an opinion on the riskiness of CSG operations, but rather to gather the requirements for a system that can reduce costs of capturing, monitoring, and governing risk data.

 Of the challenges facing the UE industry the Committee for Economic Development of Australia (CEDA) report notes that property rights and water management are key issues [@taylor_australias_2012, p.5].
 To address these issues various experts have recommended that UE companies and government agencies need to develop a robust independent risk management framework aimed at preventing potentially irreversible damage to environmental and hydrological systems [@beckers_groundwater_2013, @howe_framework_2010, @hunter_draft_2013, @davies_managing_2015].
-These recommendations come in response to both legislative duplication, but also in response to computer and database systems that have grown incrementally in an ad-hoc manner without consideration for what might be called whole-of-system data requirements [@brockett_streamline_2014].
+These recommendations come in response to both legislative duplication, but also in response to computer and database systems that have grown incrementally in an ad-hoc manner without consideration for what might be called whole-of-system data requirements [@brockett_streamline_2014, @williams_unconventional_2012, p.5].

 In Australia, the National Harmonized Regulatory Framework [@scer_national_2013], together with a number of subsequent reports attempted to address how all of the elements might fit together [@dnrm_coal_2013, @dnrm_activity_2013, @dnrm_storing_2015, @beckers_groundwater_2013, @qwc_underground_2012].
 However experience shows that there are still some significant gaps in the system design.
 These are reviewed below to generate requirements specified in these publications with the aim of producing cost reductions for hydrogeological and environmental compliance.

 # Method

 The approach used here is to review the received literature with the aim to establish the technical requirements of a Risk Governance System (RGS), and evaluate some technologies which present viable solutions to meet these  requirements.
-As a result of this method each section will be summarized with a table documenting level 1-3 requirements derived from the cited literature.
+As a result of this method each section will be summarized with a table documenting level 1-3 requirements derived from the literature.

 # Generating requirements for risk governance